gabrielbustos550/NBATeamChat/README.md

 * As a user, I want to join team community in order to discuss last nights game.
 * As a user, I want to see if other fanatics agree with my analysis/comments.
 * As a user, I want to see how my team has played over the last 10 games.
+* As a user, I want to see my profile in order to adjust favorite teams and players.

 ## Database ERDs
 ![ERD's](/images/ERD.PNG)